Skip to Content

 Reached by a 20-minute ferry ride, Isla Mujeres is popular as a day trip from Cancun as well as an overnight escape.

 Be sure to check out Playa Norte.
-Sprinkled with beach bars and restaurants, this beautiful beach white sand beach is the perfect place to chill for a while.
+Sprinkled with beach bars and restaurants, this beautiful white sand beach is the perfect place to chill for a while.

 But don’t spend all your time there, because you must also explore the rocky outcropping of Punta Sur on the southern tip of the island.